ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 ###Image data and metadata

-A digital image are written to disk in a *file format* that stores the *pixel* data (sometimes referred to as the binary data) and the *image metadata*.
+A digital image is written to disk in a *file format* that stores the *pixel* data (sometimes referred to as the binary data) and the *image metadata*.
 This term is often a catch-all phrase, and ends up describing any data associated with the pixel data that might have some value.
 Image metadata includes detector settings, illumination parameters (e.g. in photon-based imaging), and pulse sequences (e.g. in magnetic resonance imaging).
-Generally, interpretation of an image requires access to image pixel data and image metadata to correctly represent the dimensions of the image, the pixel size.
+Generally, interpretation of an image requires access to image pixel data and image metadata to correctly represent the dimensions of the image, the pixel size, etc.

 In our experience, we've seen many different implied definitions of image metadata (we call them "implied" because it's rare for anyone to actually